brianeh/hotel-monorepo/README.md

 - **hotel-monolith** - Original Java EE monolith with JSP/Servlet frontend, EJB session beans, and MySQL database

   > **Note:** The original legacy application `hotel-monolith` was forked from another repository and is maintained at [https://github.com/brianeh/hotel-monolith](https://github.com/brianeh/hotel-monolith).
-That repository contains the original legacy monolith code that is being modernized in this `hotel-monorepo` demonstration project.
+That repository contains the original legacy monolith code that is being modernized in this `hotel-modernization` demonstration project.

 - **hotel-api-rest** - Enhanced monolith with JAX-RS REST API layer (Jersey) for API-first development
 - **hotel-ui-react** - Modern React SPA frontend consuming REST API via Vite proxy, built with TypeScript and CSS Modules